 Everywhere you look in the Lange are vineyards.

 I flew from Dallas to Milan’s Malpensa airport, then took the train from Milano Centrale to Torino Porto Nuovo station.
-From there I took a train to Asti where I was met by a guide from Meet Piemonte who picked me up and took me to my agriturismo.
+In Torino, I took a train to Asti where a guide from Meet Piemonte picked me up at the train station, and took me to my agriturismo in the village of Barolo, as well as organizing a tour of a truffle farm, a winery, and the town of Asti.
+You could also take the train to the city of Alba.
 Here’s the link for TrenItalia.

-Torino (Turin) also has an airport.
-Once you are in the area the best way to see it is by car.
-Check out this guide for getting around the Langhe from Girls Gotta Drink.
+Here’s a link to check airfare on Kayak.com Torino (Turin) also has an airport.
+Once you are in the area the best way to see the area is by car.

 12 comments